• Skip to primary navigation

 Expert Tips

-• Source the best meat - I like to use meat from the thigh and leg portion of the goat, called 'Raan", or the shoulder portion of the lamb for aloo gosht.
+• Source the best meat: I like to use meat from the thigh and leg, or the shoulder for this aloo gosht recipe.
 Both cuts have very tender bone-in meat and result in a delicious curry.
-For veal or beef, stew meat works best.

-• Keep some water on hand - When roasting all the ingredients to create a uniform mixture for the meat & potato curry, keep a little bit of water on hand.
-This bhunna, as the process is called, is crucial to a perfect and cohesive curry.
-To prevent the ingredients from sticking to the bottom of the pan, occasionally use a few tablespoons of water to deglaze the pan.
+• Keep some water on hand: When roasting all the ingredients to create a uniform mixture for the meat & potato curry, keep a little bit of water on hand and use it to help deglaze the pan as needed.

-• Don't overcook your potatoes - If the potatoes seem done, but the oil hasn't separated from the curry, gently remove them using a slotted spoon and set them aside.
-Cook the curry until ready; add the potatoes, garnish, and serve.
+• Don't overcook your potatoes: Add potatoes in the last 20-25 minutes to prevent them from becoming mushy.
+If the potatoes are done, but the oil hasn't separated from the curry, gently remove them using a slotted spoon and set them aside until the curry has the desired consistency.

 Recipe FAQS

-How do I get rid of the gamey smell of my meat?
+How can I eliminate the gamey smell from my meat?

 The best way to thicken a curry is to add more onions.
 For this recipe, add ½ cup additional chopped onions for a thicker gravy.